jimtyhurst/annotated_bibliography/building-community-notes.md

         * The benefits of a community existing on a platform that was created specifically for their community and tailored to its mission
         * The truth about venture capital funding in the community industry
         * The impact of showing up for your community consistently and with deep commitment to its purpose
+    * Building a community is a long, slow effort, but venture capital is looking to grow fast for quick results.
+They do not work well together.
+    * Providing _access_ is often a great way to reward active members, e.g. preview products, meet leaders, early information, etc.
 * David Spinks.
 2021.
 [The business of belonging](https://wccls.bibliocommons.com/v2/record/S143C3868941): How to make community your competitive advantage.
     * People are looking for a sense of belonging.
     * [SPACES Model](https://cmxhub.com/the-spaces-model/): defining the business value of community: